 Sew along the long sides, following your original hem line.
 This seam will make the pouch and it will attach the Velcro.
 (I made my cutlery pouch the hard way and hand sewed on the Velcro.)

-I adore my stainless steel collapsible chopsticks!
-They are the reason I made this utensil pouch!
-I want to carry them with me everywhere!
 What else could you use this pouch for?
 Toothbrush and toothpaste?
 Colored pencils?